katarinaking/katarinaking/README.md

-- 👋 Hi, I’m @katarinaking and I'm stuff
+- 👋 Hi, I’m @katarinaking and I am a Homo sapien.
-- 👀 I’m interested in stuff
+- 👀 I’m interested in art and writing.
-- 🌱 I’m currently learning stuff
+- 🌱 I’m currently learning about commands in terminal and filing issues in Apache.
-- 💞️ I’m looking to collaborate on stuff
+- 💞️ I’m looking to collaborate on nothing.
-- 📫 How to reach me using stuff
+- 📫 How to reach me using my email address but you can't cause I never told you my email address.

 <!---
 katarinaking/katarinaking is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.